duykhoa/duykhoa.github.io/_posts/2020-09-09-from-ansible-to-k8s.md

 The app is hosted in AWS infras.
 AWS provides a lot of services beside hosting - as you all know EC2.
 Those services I used to deploy this app include some new services, and they could be changed in the future.
 Hopefully when you find this post, the content is still relevant.
-Otherwise, please send me an email or reach to me to update.
-You can find me in the [About me](/about).

-I go deeper to this part soon.
-Be calm!

 People usually recommend to draw the setup to diagram, a term for it is "software architecture design".
 There are a certain type of activities happen while doing the architecture design, including analysis, synthesis, evalution, evolution, knowledge management and communication, design reasoning and decision making, documentation (from [Wikipedia][1]).

-I use this as a reference only.
-I believe the architecture is itself document, just as the code.
+I use this as a reference.
+I believe the architecture should be self documented, just like the code.

 > Good code is like good joke, no need for explanation.

 I still draw the design to whitepaper the design in some simple form.
 It is used for my thought process, not an output.

 For a machine to run the Rails app, here is what it needs to installed: